CITRIX SYSTEMS, INC. (NASDAQ: CTXS) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Citrix Systems, Inc.

 NEW YORK, Dec.
-27, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion no later than January 18, 2022 in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Citrix Systems, Inc. (“Citrix”) ( CTXS) between January 22, 2020 and October 6, 2021, inclusive (the “Class Period”).
+30, 2021 /PRNewswire/ -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion no later than January 18, 2022 in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Citrix Systems, Inc. ("Citrix") (NASDAQ: CTXS) between January 22, 2020 and October 6, 2021, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of Florida and alleges violations of the Securities Exchange Act of 1934.

 If you purchased or otherwise acquired Citrix common stock, and/or would like to discuss your legal rights and options, please visit Citrix Systems, Inc. Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].